Jonasity/DataEngineeringHWRedone/README.md

 The MapReduce framework is located, fittingly, in the framework.py file.
 As the title suggests, this is not my first solution to the homework.
 This solution makes use of higher order functions to hopefully achieve more simplicity and more scalability.
+Of course, it is not polished to the extent I wish it could be.
+There are some evident limitations in the framework as a result of inexperience and a rush to complete the task in time.